ewolff/user-registration-V2/user-registration-application/README.md

 - ...or you can deploy the WAR into a Servlet 3.0 compatible container such as Tomcat

 The application uses Spring Boot.
 For the web interface Thymeleafe templates are used.

+The application can only be built if `mvn install` was run at least once in the directory `user-registration-V2` to copy the parent POM into the local Maven repo.